kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 ### Estimated Duration: 90 Minutes

-In this lab, you'll explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
+In this exercise, you'll explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
 You'll get hands-on experience with Azure OpenAI Playground, experimenting with different types of prompts and understanding their elements and design tips.

 ## Topics